europeana/REPOX/README.md

 * __Repox Server (repox-server)__
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The repox-server module is another parent project that contains the following modules repox-server-rest, repox-server-rest-jersey, repox-server-oai.
 * __Repox Server Rest (repox-server-rest)__
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This is the API Restful service for accessing Repox functionality.
 This module can be build and deployed independently from the repox-gui.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; When the full build is initiated, then the `web.xml` of the `repox-gui` is the valid one, so any values in this `web.xml` must be copied in the `web.xml` of the `repox-gui`.
 * __Repox Server Rest Jersey(repox-server-rest-jersey)__
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The new RESTful API service, using Jersey 2 framework for accessing Repox functionality.
 This module can be build and deployed independently from the repox-gui.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The URL configuration of swagger-core dynamic JSON generation is located in the `web.xml`.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; When the full build is initiated, then the `web.xml` of the `repox-gui` is the valid one, so any values in this `web.xml` must be copied in the `web.xml` of the `repox-gui`.
 * __Repox Server OAI (repox-server-oai)__
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; An OAI-PMH endpoint for accessing information of Repox datasets.
 This module can be build and deployed independently from the repox-gui.